Acer CEO wants a rethink by Microsoft: FT

-LONDON Taiwanese computer maker Acer (2353.TW) has urged Microsoft Corp (MSFT.O) to reconsider its planned venture into the tablet market, the Financial Times reported on Tuesday.
+LONDON Taiwanese computer maker Acer has urged Microsoft Corp to reconsider its planned venture into the tablet market, the Financial Times reported on Tuesday.

 Acer Chairman and Chief Executive J.T.
 Wang, said Microsoft's plans to launch its own "Surface" tablet in October would be "negative for the worldwide ecosystem" in computing.